October 15th, 2018

 0610 – 1855

 The wind rose up fierce overnight and I had a hard time sleeping.
 My tent was pretty protected but I still had to get up to search for rocks to cover the stakes.
 Even then, the fabric was vibrating violently and bashing me in the head.
 I was awake at 3 am and couldn’t get back to sleep.
 So I started my routine at 4 am.
 During that time, my front stake pulled out twice and the tent swallowed me.
+Then I thought my tent stuff bag blew away and I spent some time looking for it.
+It turned out that it was in my pack.
 I couldn’t wait to get the tent down and get out of that spot!

 It also didn’t help that the trail went along ridges most of the day.
 It was incredibly gusty and took concentration just to stay upright.
 Sometimes it was blowing me towards steep drop-offs.
 I was by myself and wished I wasn’t.
 I had gotten an earlier start than the others and had taken few breaks since it was so cold.
 I did eventually catch up to The King and it was nice to share in the suffering.
 Being from NZ, I figured he was used to the wind, but even he was having a hard time with it.

-There were several options for alternate trails today.
-There is a 4 mile closed section to avoid the endangered yellow-legged frog.
+There were several options for alternate trails.
+There was a 4 mile closed section to avoid the endangered yellow-legged frog.
 I chose the road-walk option and enjoyed a traffic-free highway for about 3 miles.
-Only one car passed in that time and it might have been one of the best parts of the day.
-There is also a trail that goes way down to the valley floor and skips many of the climbs, including Baden Powell.
-Stellar chose that one and avoided much of the cold and wind.
-He wound up about 40 minutes in front of us, even though the distance walked was about the same.
+Only one car passed in that time and the road-walk might have been one of the best parts of the day.
+There was also a trail that goes way down to the valley floor and skips many of the climbs, including Baden Powell.

 To say I did a lot of climbing would be an understatement.
 I hadn’t planned the day very well and realized only later that I did just shy of 10,000′ in elevation gain.
 Whoa.
 A new record for sure.
 But I actually enjoyed the climbs because I was able to warm up.
 I would even have to shed layers…but then put them all back on for the downhills.
 That aspect was very tedious.